-- 5.23.3 The ES main enclosure, must be orange coloured and marked with a "Danger High Voltage" symbol according to ISO 7010. - 5.23.4 All ERS high voltage cables outside of the ES main enclosure must be equipped with: - a.
-A system to prevent high voltage downstream of the ES contactors when cables are not connected or incorrectly mated.
+- 5.23.4 All ERS high voltage cables outside of the ES main enclosure must be equipped with: - a.
+A system to prevent high voltage on the CU-K side downstream of the ES contactors when cables are not connected or incorrectly mated.
 In the event of detection of any of those conditions, actions must be immediately taken to ensure safe operation.
 The list of actions must be pre-defined in a Failure Mode and Effect Analysis provided to the FIA by each competitor.
 To avoid spurious detections a software debounce of maximum one second may be used. - b.
-A system to allow detection of insulation faults or damaged high voltage lines by an isolation monitoring system. - 5.23.5 To mitigate the risk failure mode where a high voltage is AC coupled onto the car's low voltage system, bonding is required for any system component to which a wire, cable or harness connects, or passes in close proximity, and which is able to conduct current by means of AC coupling.
+A system to allow detection of insulation faults or damaged high voltage lines by an isolation monitoring device. - 5.23.5 To mitigate the risk failure mode where a high voltage is AC coupled onto the car's low voltage system, bonding is required for any system component to which a wire, cable or harness connects, or passes in close proximity, and which is able to conduct current by means of AC coupling.